 There is non-holiday fun, too, like a live stage version of Jim Henson's popular Dinosaur Train show, a mini Muppets film fest at the Museum of the Moving Image and retro rides on the MTA's Holiday Season Nostalgia Trains.

-These are just a few of the great things going on this Thanksgiving weekend.
-Read on for all of our picks and remember, you can find additional options in our Event Calendar and our Holiday Fun Guide.
+These are just a few of the great things going on this Thanksgiving holiday weekend.
+Read on for all of our picks and remember, you can find additional options in our Event Calendar, and our Thanksgiving and Holiday Fun Guides.
 We wish you and your family a very happy Thanksgiving!